 Ryan Lum, Founder and Editor, Creative Guerrilla Marketing

 Partner with a local business with a similar target audience in order to spread your message to more people.
 For example, if you own a healthy smoothie shop, ask the local gym owner if you can have your employees pass out free samples to gym members who have just finished their workout.

-Below is a creative example of Colgate marketing their product to those who have just finished their ice cream bar.
-View more examples like this in Ryan’s article.
+Below is a creative example of Colgate marketing its product to those who have just finished its ice cream bar.
+See more examples like this in Ryan’s article.

-In this article, Kim interviews the president of a marketing agency about what makes grassroots advertising so effective.
-He also goes over the limitations of grassroots marketing and how the marketing strategy has evolved over the past decade.
+In this article, Bhasin interviews the president of a marketing agency about what makes grassroots advertising so effective.
+He also goes over the limitations of grassroots marketing and how the marketing strategy has evolved during the past decade.
 He reminds us that most people involved with grassroots marketing are volunteers, so you need to engage them personally.

 Over to You

 Have you used any of these grassroots marketing ideas to promote your business?
 Let us know in the comments section below!